mindset-dojo/mindset-dojo.github.io/_forms/resonate.md

 ## Intention

-*Resonate* is best read as training — a practice in deepening your relationship with the Zen Toolkit forms and the living energies of the FEBI patterns.
+*Resonate* is best read as training — a practice in deepening your relationship with the Zen Toolkit forms and the living energies of the FEBI™ patterns.
 As you move through it, revisit and refine [One Breath](../one-breath/), [Two Sides](../two-sides/), [Three Centers](../three-centers/), and [Four Patterns](../four-patterns/) — Driver, Organizer, Collaborator, and Visionary — not as concepts but as living expressions of Ki in motion.

 The book illuminates how resonance moves through mind, body, and voice; how fear constricts it; and how integration restores coherence.
 Use this reading as a way to reconnect with the root principles that anchor all dojo training: